 All other ED/CRU patients will be permitted one (1) essential caregiver/family member maximum at the discretion of the care team.

 Palliative Care and end-of life patients will be permitted a maximum of two (2) designated essential caregivers/family members.
 These two designated caregivers may visit the patient simultaneously or separately.
 Caregivers/family members are not permitted to switch out.

 Alternate Level of Care (ALC)/long-term patients with a hospital length-of-stay longer than 14 days will be permitted a maximum of two (2) designated caregivers/family members.
 Only one (1) designated caregiver may visit at a time.
 One (1) visit per patient, per week.

-Behavioural patients with cognitive/neurological impairment will be permitted a maximum of two (2) designated essential caregivers/family members.
+Patients with cognitive/neurological impairment will be permitted a maximum of two (2) designated essential caregivers/family members.
 Only one (1) designated caregiver may visit at a time.
 One (1) visit maximum per patient, per day at the discretion of the care team.